ehhov/stuff/README.md

 - `useradd -m name` -m creates the `/home/name` directory.
 - `groupadd name`.
 - `gpasswd -a user group` to add and `-d user` to remove.
+- `chfn -f full_name user` to add a full name for the user.

 ## Network
 From systemd hooks